ashwini06/seqkit/misc/Documentation.md

 For _TF chip_, to call the enriched regions macs2 works well.
 Whereas for some of the broad marks, macs2 doesn't work well.
-For eg: the called regions is divided into small segmental peaks.
+(the called regions is divided into small segmental peaks).
 Some of the publications[ref] used danpos2 to call the enriched regions for HM data.

 **Command-line**